Zummiee/eCommerceSite_for_photos/README.md

 14. Only admin users can add, edit or remove products.

 Notes:
-- Deployed site can be found at https://ecommercesite-for-photos.onrender.com (not yet mobile friendly, please view via desktop)
 - Developed the backend independently using Python.
 - Adapted a pre-existing frontend template to meet project requirements, some front-end adjustments still needed.
 - Not Started: